Maritime Junior Hockey League: History

 At the same Governors meeting, in response to the decision to leave the door open on the sale of the Bulldogs, the owners of the Halifax Wolverines announced their plans to move to Bridgewater.
-The Governors voted on the decision and it was approved.
+The Governors approved the move.
 Following a name the team contest, the franchise was dubbed the Bridgewater Lumberjacks.

 Later that week on April 29, the Moncton Beavers announced that they had failed to come to terms on a new lease for the Tim Hortons 4-Ice centre and had subsequently moved themselves to the neighboring city of Dieppe.
 The team was renamed the Dieppe Commandos.

-Rounding out this very busy month in the history of the MJAHL was the Charlottetown Abbies' decision on May 1 to apply for a leave of absence for one year, which was accepted.
+On May 1, with the fifth and final change for the MJAHL within a span of 16 days, the Charlottetown Abbies applied for a leave of absence for one year, which was accepted.

 The Halifax franchise (former Antigonish Bulldogs) announced on August 22 that the club would be known as the Halifax Lions.
 This was the name of the successful Halifax team in the 1980s.

 In 2010, the MJAHL changed its name to the Maritime Junior Hockey League and unveiled a new logo.

 In 2011, the Halifax Lions moved to Dartmouth and were renamed the Metro Marauders.
 Two years later the Marauders were renamed the Metro Shipbuilders for the 2012–13 season.
 That season was a disaster for the Shipbuilders, as they only recorded four wins in their 52-game schedule and averaged just 232 fans per game.
 The relocation rumours had them moving back to Halifax after three years in Dartmouth but they finally moved to Kentville and were renamed the Valley Wildcats.
 After one season in Kentville they moved to Berwick.

 In 2014 the league approved an expansion team in St. Stephen named the County Aces.
 As a result of the expansion, the league was back up to 12 teams for the first time since the folding of the Charlottetown Abbies in April 2008.

 In November 2014, the league took over the ownership of the Bridgewater Lumberjacks after owner Ken Petrie left the team because of financial trouble.
 The team was sold two weeks later to a local businessman and the team was renamed the South Shore Lumberjacks.

-In November 2016, the Dieppe Commandos announced they would be moving to Edmundston, New Brunswick after the 2016–17 season, and be renamed the Edmundston Blizzard.
+In November 2016, the Dieppe Commandos announced they would be moving to Edmundston, New Brunswick, after the 2016–17 season, and be renamed the Edmundston Blizzard.

-In May 2018, the Woodstock Slammers applied for a leave of absence for the 2018–19 season; the team is later sold and relocated to Grand Falls, New Brunswick and renamed the Grand Falls Rapids.
+In May 2018, the Woodstock Slammers applied for a leave of absence for the 2018–19 season; the team is later sold and relocated to Grand Falls, New Brunswick, and renamed the Grand Falls Rapids.